 Agile Scrum Books We Recommend

-For people about to take the Certified Scrum Master Online Course (Scrum Book) course, we recommend the following before the course:
+For people about to take the Certified Scrum Master Course, we recommend reading the following before the course:

 Scrum-Guide-US-2017 by Ken Schwaber and Jeff Sutherland.
 This is the latest version of the Scrum Guide.
 Free, electronic, and short (18 pages).